 Brenda cares deeply about improving resiliency of sensitive sites, considering ecological systems, historic properties, and sacred lands holistically.
 Her curious and thoughtful lens on the world is a platform for engaging people from diverse backgrounds in co-creation of landscape plans.
 She helps visitors experience and appreciate the history and natural beauty of landscapes, campuses, and cultural sites while addressing effective stewardship and ongoing resilience.

-Alliance for Historic Landscape Preservation: Conserving Cultural Landscapes, President
+Alliance for Historic Landscape Preservation: Conserving Cultural Landscapes, Past President

 American Society of Landscape Architects (ASLA)